Crossarch77/PongConsoleTraining/README.md

 To do:
 1. Finish the Ball class' functionality.
 2. Implement the Ball class object into the game itself to work separately from the board.
-3. Polish out the nuances and debug the game.
+3. Intergrate win condition, polish out the nuances and debug the game.